|Nutritional Guidelines (per serving)|

 Compare this with sauces like velouté, which has been around since the 1600s at least.

 Which is why it's a good idea to take these culinary origin stories with the proverbial three-fingered pinch of salt.
 Oddly enough, béarnaise sauce is itself the subject of an origin story based on the idea that it, too, was invented by mistake.
 We don't quite understand the appeal of anecdotes attributing these creations to sheer error.
-If I'd invented béarnaise or beurre blanc, I'd be taking full credit for it.
+If we'd invented béarnaise or beurre blanc, we'd be taking full credit for it.

 Another difference between béarnaise and beurre blanc is that with béarnaise we use liquid clarified butter, and we want it to be warm.
 With beurre blanc, on the other hand, we use whole butter, and it's important to keep it as cold as possible.
 Which means that in addition to forgetting the egg yolks, our storybook chef also inadvertently used ice-cold butter instead of warm.
 You can see how improbable the origin story is.

 In any case, we know it was Clémence, and we know that she served her beurre blanc sauce (or beurre Nantes, as it was known then) with fish.